 How Do I Obtain a ‘Documentation of Recovery’ to Be Cleared to Travel?

 This note can be obtained from a licensed physician or health official and needs to state that the traveler has recovered from the COVID-19 infection and is no longer infectious and cleared to travel.

-QuickMD has long been specializing in travel-related care, like travel prescriptions, doctor’s notes for travel (i.e. fit to fly notes etc) and all QuickMD doctors can provide you with the required letter to clear you to travel–as per the CDC requirements.
+QuickMD has long been specializing in travel-related care, like travel prescriptions (e.g. for traveler’s diarrhea, malaria) and doctor’s notes for travel (i.e. fit to fly notes, documentations of recovery).
+All QuickMD doctors can provide you with the required letter to clear you to travel–as per the CDC requirements.